-If you want to see something amazing, Google: “gay people and their pets.”
-There are hundreds of photos and short essays on why we love our animals so … and I don’t just mean dogs and cats, there are horses, ferrets, tortoises — you name it!
+If you want to see something amazing, Google "gay people and their pets."
+You'll see hundreds of photos and short essays on why we love our animals so.
+And I don't just mean dogs and cats: there are horses, ferrets, tortoises - you name it.

 Pets give us great opportunities to practice love.
-People are harder to love, I think.
-We’re so unpredictable and moody, we’re not always glad to see you when you come home — especially if you’re late and didn’t call.
-Pets don’t care if you’re late or you look like hell or you want to vent about your awful boss.
-They love you as you are, listen to your (boring) stories and may even nuzzle against you if you shed a few tears over a date that didn’t work out or a lousy job interview.
+People are harder to love: we're so unpredictable and moody, we're not always glad to see you when you come home, especially if you're late and didn't call.
+Pets don't care if you're late, look like hell or want to vent about your awful boss.
+They love you as you are, listen to your (boring) stories and may even nuzzle against you if you shed a few tears over a date that didn't work out or a lousy job interview.

-Pets help us to be social.
-Many psychological studies confirm that single people living alone typically have better mental health if they have a pet.
-When I worked as a therapist at a local hospice, we had some lovely people who brought in “love dogs” for everyone to pet.
-I have seen research that shows that petting animals lowers our blood pressure.
-We also allowed people to bring their cats into their hospice rooms because research showed that people who have their animals around them heal faster.
-Need more reasons to appreciate pets?
+When I worked at a hospice, there were lovely people who brought in "love dogs" for everyone to pet.
+Research shows that petting animals lowers our blood pressure.
+The Hospice also allowed people to bring their cats into their rooms because research shows that people who have their animals around them heal faster.

-Pets let us experience being responsible for another being.
-It’s a good way to stretch yourself and see what you’re ready for.
+Pets also help us grow up by becoming responsible for another being.
 A low maintenance pet (like fish) may be a good start.
 A big ole dog who needs space and wants to be walked and petted and paid attention to is another level of commitment.
-Pets can’t tell us they need to go to the doctor (not in spoken English, anyway), so we have to pay attention to them and learn their cues and body language.
+Pets can't tell us they need to go to the doctor (not in spoken English, anyway), so we have to pay attention to them and learn their cues and body language.

 And what about pets as substitute children?
-Is it true that, as stereotypes about us GLBT folks go, that our pets are substitutes for “real” children?
-I think this is stereotype isn’t about our sexual orientation as much it is about personal preferences.
-Many straight people prefer pets to kids, and many GLBT folks have both kids and pets, so let’s not buy into that stereotype.
+Is it true that, as stereotypes about us LGBT folks go, that our pets are substitutes for "real" children?
+I think this stereotype isn't so much about our sexual orientation as it is about personal preferences.
+Many straight people prefer pets over kids, and many LGBT folks have both kids and pets, so let's not buy into that stereotype.